ipfs-shipyard/pinning-service-compliance/pin.crustcode.com.md

 * "delegates" is required

-* "Error" is not allowed
+* "error" is not allowed

 ### Details